 |Admission Standards||Extremely Easy|

-Can I get into Lincoln University of Pennsylvania?
-The school has a 80% acceptance rate.
-Last year, 2,858 out of 3,587 applicants were admitted making Lincoln University of Pennsylvania an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has extremely easy requirements for admission test scores, generally admitting students who score in the top 72 percent.
+How hard is it to get into Lincoln University of Pennsylvania and can I get accepted?
+The school has a 49% acceptance rate ranking it #14 in Pennsylvania for lowest rate of acceptance.
+Last year, 3,661 out of 7,430 applicants were admitted making Lincoln University of Pennsylvania a more competitive school to get into with a good chance of acceptance for qualifying applicants.
+Academically, it has extremely easy requirements for admission test scores, generally admitting students who score in the top 79 percent.
 Lincoln University of Pennsylvania typically accepts and attracts "B-" average high school students.
-Only 23% of those admitted chose to enroll in the school.
+Only 15% of those admitted chose to enroll in the school.
+Most incoming freshmen graduated in the lower half of their high school class.

 |SAT Test||25th Percentile Score|